 The membership of the GA-2 includes all 193 UN member states.
 In addition, non-member states and other entities recognized by the UN as permanent observers may attend and participate in meetings, but they cannot vote.
-At present, permanent observers include Palestine and the Holy See (Vatican City), as well as a number of international organizations.
+At present, permanent observers include Palestine and the Holy See (Vatican City), as well as a number of international organizations, such as the European Union and African Union.12